Joseph Anokye: Career

+During the 2020 General Elections, Mr. Anokye was again appointed the Director of Technology and Digital Operations in the New Patriotic Party (NPP) Presidential and Parliamentary Campaign.
+As a member of the National Campaign Team, he was responsible for the day-to-day administration of the Technology unit for the 2020 campaign.
+He designed the infrastructure that successfully and timeously collated the presidential and parliamentary elections results of the General Elections 2020.

 Hacking allegations

 After the 2016 general elections in Ghana, several media houses, political agents and commentators expressed concerns about the tallying of the election results.
 These suspicions were based on comments made by the chairperson of Ghana's election commission, Charlotte Osei.
 The chairperson announced to the country that the commission's electronic vote transmission system had been hacked into.
 She asserted that due to the hack the final results could be compromised.
 Based on what Anokye had been doing for the New Patriotic Party, certain sections of the Ghanaian public believed that he was at the heart of the hacking allegation.
 Seven months after the elections, the People's National Convention revealed plans to formally petition the right authorities to investigate the claims of the electoral commission chair.
 Some opposition political party members believed that the unwillingness by the New Patriotic Party to investigate the issue was because the party had benefited from any hacking that had gone on.
 The allegations against Anokye have not been proven; some Ghanaians believe that the whole allegation was being used as a coverup to the election loss of the National Democratic Congress.